CARE DAY & WALK

 Annual Rotary Plum Pudding Fundraising

-The Rotary Club of Ellerslie Sunrise have been distributing Rotary Plum Puddings throughout New Zealand and to its Rotary clubs since 2001 raising well over $1.8 million for charity.
+The Rotary Club of Ellerslie Sunrise have been distributing Rotary Plum Puddings throughout New Zealand and to its Rotary clubs since 2001 raising over $2 million for charity.
 Every pudding sold provides a donation to the Rotary Club you have purchased from.
 In turn they are funding charitable works in your community.
 What could be better - delicious puddings and support for charity.
 Now that really tastes and feels good.

 NEW CHRISTMAS PUDDINGS

 The Rotary Club of Ellerslie Sunrise is actively supporting local schools by donating books, helping with projects and sponsoring school events.